-GSP 076 - College/Career Success Course
+GSP 076 College/Career Success Course

 This course is intended for students enrolled in the Adult Education program.
 The College and Career Success Course will include the activities designed to increase successful student transition from adult education to post-secondary education and to the workforce.

 Prerequisite: To participate, students must be 17 years of age or older, tested at the 6th grade reading level or higher, currently enrolled in the adult education classes, and have completed at least two of the four high school equivalency exams if completing the high school equivalency.

-Semester hour(s): 1 Lecture/Lab Hours: 1.5 lec for 10 weeks
+Lecture / Lab Hours: 1.5 lec for 10 weeks

-GSP 077 - Manufacturing Bridge Course
+GSP 077 Manufacturing Bridge Course

 The Manufacturing Bridge Course provides adult education learners with contextualized occupation-specific basic skills instruction needed to transition successfully to post-secondary education and employment into the manufacturing industry.
 The Manufacturing Bridge Course is designed to fulfill the following objectives: (1) Contextualized instruction to integrate the basic reading, math, and language skills along with manufacturing industry and occupation knowledge.
 (2) Workforce preparation and career development to include instruction in workplace language, career readiness and exploration, career planning within manufacturing, and an understanding of the world of work.
 (3) Transition services that provide students with the information and assistance needed to navigate the process of moving from adult education to college credit or occupational programs.

 Prerequisite: To participate students must be 17 years of age or older, tested at a 6th grade reading level or higher, and currently enrolled in the adult education program.
-1.5 Semester hour(s) Lecture/Lab Hours: 3 lec/week for 8 weeks
+1.5